Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Praxis: LM Training and Inference

-\item \textbf{Few-shot instruction:} \citet{brown2020language} further show that generative language models are highly capable of following instructions based on a few examples.
-This method is also known as \textit{few-shot (in-context) learning}, as it only adds context and does not perform explicit training.
-In this case, the query is preceded with a few examples of queries with expected responses.

-Similar to zero-shot instructions, we define a few-shot instruction $\fs(\winput)$ as a transformation that takes a prompt $\winput$ and formats it as an instruction with a few examples. \begin{quote} In the current example, $\fs(\winput)$ can be something like:\\ \wordstext{Q: What country is Madrid the capital of?
-A: Spain. \\ Q: What country is Washington DC the capital of?
-A: USA. \\ Q: What country is Paris the capital of?
-A: }. \end{quote}
+\item \textbf{Few-shot instruction:} \citet{brown2020language} further show that generative LMs are highly capable of following instructions based on a few examples.
+This method is known as \textit{few-shot (in-context) learning}, as it only adds context with no explicit training.
+In this case, the query is preceded by a few examples of queries with expected responses.
+Similar to zero-shot instructions, we define a few-shot instruction $\fs(\inputs)$ as a transformation that formats the input $\inputs$ as an instruction with a few examples.
+Then $\winput=\fs(\inputs)$ can be used in \cref{eq:logits}.
+We denote the resulting distribution by $\pfs$. \begin{myquote} In the example, $\fs(\winput)$ can be something like:\\ \wordstext{Q: What country is Madrid the capital of?
+A: Spain. \\ Q: What country is Paris the capital of?
+A: }. \end{myquote}